crazoter/My-Docs/docs/manga_reviews.md

 #### Kimetsu No Yaiba (9.5/10 +3)
 * Completed
 * **Summary**: Humans using swords and mystical breathing techniques to kill demons.
-* **Worth reading**: Nice series, but repetitive progression (fight big bad, defeat big bad, find out that big bad has tragic past that turned him into a demon, repeat).
-Death of main cast is a very common theme.
+* **Worth reading**: Nice series, but repetitive progression (fight big bad, defeat big bad, find out that big bad had tragic past that turned him into a demon, repeat.
+Maybe kill off a main character or two while you're at it).
   * Anime adaptation is really good.
 Like, **really** good.
   * Final fight scenes don't have enough people in the battle; feels like a 1v1 as opposed to army of demon slayers vs army of demons.
-  * Ending feels rushed and it is very disappointing; feels like a plot cop out.
+  * Ending feels rushed and it is very disappointing imo.
+Feels like a plot cop out.
+It doesn't make the *entire* manga bad, but it just gives it a bad aftertaste.

 </TabItem>
 <TabItem value="b">